GabrilH/Aguda-Compiler/aguda-compiler/aguda-M4.md

 ## A brief description of how you implemented short-circuit boolean expressions (or why you did not follow this approach)

-I implemented short-circuit boolean expressions by creating a dedicated `boolGen` method that handles && and || operators differently from other binary operations.
-For both cases, the left operand is first evaluated, but the evaluation of the right operand depends on the operator and left value:
+I implemented short-circuit boolean expressions by creating a dedicated `boolGen` method that handles && and || operators using LLVM basic blocks for proper control flow.
+The implementation creates separate basic blocks for evaluating the right operand and for merging results, ensuring that the right operand is only evaluated when necessary:

-- For AND (&&): If the left operand is false, we skip evaluating the right operand since the result will be false regardless.
-Only if the left is true do we evaluate the right operand.
+- For AND (&&): The left operand is evaluated first.
+If it's true, control flows to evaluate the right operand; if false, control jumps directly to the end block with a false result.

         self.builder.cbranch(left_val, eval_right_block, end_block)

-- For OR (||): If the left operand is true, we skip evaluating the right operand since the result will be true regardless.
-Only if the left is false do we evaluate the right operand.
+- For OR (||): The left operand is evaluated first.
+If it's true, control jumps directly to the end block with a true result; if false, control flows to evaluate the right operand.

         self.builder.cbranch(left_val, end_block, eval_right_block)

-A variable stores the result throughout the evaluation process, which is returned at the end.
+The final result is determined using a phi node that merges values from different execution paths: either the short-circuit value (false for &&, true for ||) when the right operand is not evaluated, or the actual right operand value when it is evaluated.

 ## If your program does not pass all tests, explain why